Outdoor Wood Fired Pizza Oven Tips

 Using a peel is important for your safety because ovens can reach temperatures of 700 degrees or higher.
 Without a peel, it can be dangerous to remove the cooked food from the oven once it’s done.

 Use An Oven Thermometer

-Jamie suggests that if you are using a wood fired oven for the first time, you should certainly think about using an oven thermometer so that can ensure that the heat being generated within your oven is hot enough for your cooking.
+If you’re using a wood-fired oven for the first time, it’s recommended to use an oven thermometer to make sure the oven temperature is hot enough for your cooking.

-The recommendation extends to the first year of use of your oven as Jamie believes that during the first year of use you will slowly be able to gather the ‘logic’ of the oven and thus be able to estimate the cooking temperature and pre-heating times required for that perfect rustic cooking experience.
+Jamie recommends using his method for the first year of using your oven.
+This is because he believes that during this time, you will become familiar with the oven and be able to estimate the necessary cooking temperature and preheating times for the best rustic cooking experience.

 Try to Use Apple or Cherry Wood

 You may already be familiar with the fact that wood-fired ovens can enhance the taste of your food.
 Jamie recommends using apple or cherry wood to burn in the oven if you can, as it provides a wonderful “invisible seasoning”.

 After 5-6 Hours of Burning – You Can Still Slow Cook

 According to Jamie, if you have been burning your wood-fired oven for 5-6 hours, the outer surfaces would have absorbed enough heat.
 This will allow you to let the fire burn down, sweep the embers into a metal bucket and use the oven for cooking.